JackpotRising/jr-docs/homebase/guides.md

 ### Manage Account Information

-The Account section is where you can see and edit the details for your point of contact, studio, and payment methods.
+The Account section is where you can view and edit the details for your point of contact, studio, and payment methods.

 ![Screenshot](media/account/001.png)